asukiaaa/interval_loop_manager/README.md

-# interval_loop_manager
+# Interval Loop Manager
-A jQuery class to manage interval loop.
+A jQuery class to manage a loop with some interval.

 ## Purpose
 I want set a loop with some interval.